 Popular outdoor spider zones include stacked wood or any kind of debris that is stacked or piled up.
 They like areas without a lot of disturbance or wind.
 They are opportunistic predators.
 They feed on insects and sometimes even small lizards or frogs, depending on the species.

-Along the Gulf coast, we do run into brown widow spiders and black widow spiders very often, and they are poisonous.
+In the south, we do run into brown recluse and brown and black widow spiders often.
+All three are extremely poisonous.